wesleyhales/wesleyhales.com/blog/2008-10-19-AJAX-in-Enterprise-Portals-at-AjaxWorld.md

 layout: blog
 title: AJAX in Enterprise Portals at AjaxWorld
 tags: [Java, ajax, enterprise, portals]
+preview: I will be giving a presentation for the AjaxWorld conference Tuesday at 5:00 on Ajax in Enterprise Portals...
+previewimage:
 ---

 <p>I will be giving a presentation for the AjaxWorld conference Tuesday at 5:00 on Ajax in Enterprise Portals.
 If you are here in San Jose, don't be a stranger!